jjd77/form/README.md

-# simple tests of a comments form in Wordpress using robotframework
+# simple robotframework tests of a contact form in Wordpress